mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 environments will look for optimisations.

 And optimisations may not meet the needs or wants of the people in the company.
-For exmaple shift patterns in places like Starbucks have been seeng "optmisation", and leading to issues like people being given 3 hours in the morning and then told to leave (unpaid) for a few hours then get a few hours in the afternoon.
-THis of course plays havoc with any real persons life.
+For example shift patterns in places like Starbucks have been seeing "optimisation", and leading to issues like people being given 3 hours in the morning and then told to leave (unpaid) for a few hours then get a few hours in the afternoon.
+This of course plays havoc with any real persons life.
 It has seen a lot of push back.

 And that push back, that *political decision* to not do an optimised